shuai-xu/flink/docs/dev/connectors/kinesis.md

 [Kinesalite](https://github.com/mhart/kinesalite); this is especially useful when performing functional testing of a Flink application.
 The AWS endpoint that would normally be inferred by the AWS region set in the Flink configuration must be overridden via a configuration property.

-To override the AWS endpoint, taking the producer for example, set the `AWSConfigConstants.AWS_ENDPOINT` property in the Flink configuration, in addition to the `AWSConfigConstants.AWS_REGION` required by Flink.
+To override the AWS endpoint, taking the producer, for example, set the `AWSConfigConstants.AWS_ENDPOINT` property in the Flink configuration, in addition to the `AWSConfigConstants.AWS_REGION` required by Flink.
 Although the region is required, it will not be used to determine the AWS endpoint URL.